jaysylvester/citizen/README.md

 Use citizen as a foundation for a traditional server-side web application, a modular single-page app, or a RESTful API to be consumed by your front end framework.

+I recommend [reading these docs on GitHub](https://github.com/jaysylvester/citizen) because npmjs.com has some wacky formatting.

 ## Benefits

-- Very high performance (even without caching)
+- High performance, with our without caching
 - Zero-configuration server-side routing with SEO-friendly URLs
-- Serve HTML, JSON, and JSONP from the same controller/view with a single URL flag
+- Full server-side session support
 - Optional in-memory caching of entire routes, individual controllers, files, and objects
 - Directives that make it easy to set cookies, sessions, redirects, caches, and more
-- Easily chain controllers or include controllers within other controllers
-- Do it all on the server or roll in your favorite client-side templating engine
+- Controller-based includes and chaining for powerful code reuse options
+- HTML, JSON, and JSONP served from the same controller/view with a single URL flag
-- Support for Pug and Handlebars templates
+- Support for many template engines

 __citizen's API is stabilizing, but it's still subject to change.__ Always consult [the change log](https://github.com/jaysylvester/citizen/blob/master/CHANGELOG.txt) before upgrading.
-Version 0.7.0 has many breaking changes.
+Version 0.8.0 has significant breaking changes.

 Have questions, suggestions, or need help?
 [Send me an e-mail](http://jaysylvester.com/contact).
 Want to contribute?
 Pull requests are welcome.

 ## Quick Start (Recommended)

-These commands will create a new directory for your web app, install citizen, use its scaffolding CLI to create the app's skeleton, and start citizen with the web server listening on port 8080 (you can change the port to whatever you want):
+These commands will create a new directory for your web app, install citizen, use its scaffolding CLI to create the app's skeleton, and start citizen with the web server listening on port 8080 (citizen defaults to port 80, but it's often in use already):

     $ mkdir mywebapp
     $ cd mywebapp